-The carrying amount of financial liabilities in other liabilities is a reasonable approximation of fair value as these are short term in nature.
+The carrying amount of financial liabilities in other liabilities is a reasonable approximation of fair value as these are short term in nature i) Level 1 - Quoted prices (unadjusted) in active markets for identical assets or liabilities.
+This level includes listed equity securities and debt instruments on exchanges.